dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr_agg-design.md

 1. Data on confirmed cases is not yet being collected through DHIS2
 2. Data on confirmed cases is being collected, but is either a seperate process or access to edit this data needs to be seperated

-### IDSR - Aggregate Lab Weekly Report
+### IDS - Aggregate Lab Weekly Report

-The IDSR Aggregate Lab Weekly report contains information on confirmed cases for the diseases outlined in [Table 1](#table-1).
+The IDS Aggregate Lab Weekly report contains information on confirmed cases for the diseases outlined in [Table 1](#table-1).
 Note that it _**does not contain information on suspected cases and deaths**_.
-This report is meant to complement the _**IDSR - Report: Suspected, Confirmed, Death**_ dataset when the lab confirmed cases reporting process is separate from the reporting of suspected cases and deaths.
+This report is meant to complement the _**IDS - Report: Suspected, Confirmed, Death**_ dataset when the lab confirmed cases reporting process is separate from the reporting of suspected cases and deaths.
 This includes scenarios in which you want different users to have the ability to edit confirmed case data when compared to suspected cases/death data.

-Like the data sets `IDSR - Report: Suspected, Confirmed, Death` and `IDSR - Report: Suspected, Death` this dataset uses a custom form design to remain consistent in its appearance.
+Like the data sets `IDS - Report: Suspected, Confirmed, Death` and `IDS - Report: Suspected, Death` this dataset uses a custom form design to remain consistent in its appearance.

 ### Population Weekly